Albert Einstein “Threw the Switch” in New Jersey to Open the Pan-American Exposition in Dallas — 1937

 Thanks for doing your part for Dallas history, Prof. Einstein!

 Below, photos from the Texas Centennial, 1936.
-The lights could be seen from miles away — the lights over White Rock Lake show what they looked like from a distance.
+The multicolored lights could be seen from miles away — here’s what they looked like from downtown and from White Rock Lake.

 (All pictures and clippings are larger when clicked.)